- About Us

 However, the level of concern I found is low.
 D6 will still work exactly the same as it does now.
 Being unsupported does not mean broken.
 D6 is extremely stable and highly unlikely to fail.
 In the improbable event that something does go wrong there will almost certainly be unofficial patches contributed by the community.

 MMT are far from alone in this conundrum.
 During the Core developer discussion at DrupalCon Portland earlier this year someone asked whether it was worth upgrading to D7 or if we should wait for D8.
 A panelist answered that upgrading to D7 could be good.
-Several other on either side of him shook their heads vigorously in dissent and then chimed in that skipping D7 would probably be best for most folks.
+Several others on either side of him shook their heads vigorously in dissent and then chimed in that skipping D7 would probably be best for most folks.
 (You can listen to the audio for both sides of the argument here at about 52:15).

 The problem is so widespread that there is significant discussion about extending support for D6 beyond the usual timeframe.
 An online discussionspurred so much conversation that the issue was moved to the core queue.
+Edit: Dries, the Drupal lead, chimed in with a recommendation for at least a year of extended D6 support, followed by a revisiting of the issue based on whether the D6 to D8 migration path is viable at that time.

 Added to this comes a commitment from Dries, the creator of Drupal, that his firm Acquia would help get Migrate module functionality into core, including support for D6 to D8 migrations.
 The project he's committing to support is IMP.
 Drupal-to-Drupal migration being moved into core is a big deal and indicates the seriousness with which the community views this functionality in general, but the D6 to D8 piece also speaks to top-level recognition in the community that skipping D7 is going to be very common.